oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 <div id="deduction-section">
 <h3> What Can You Deduct As A Self-Employed Worker? </h3>

-As a sole proprietor, you are in business for yourself and can deduct expenses from your gross income to get your total taxable income.
-This information is filed on Schedule C, Profit or Loss from Business, which attaches to your 1040 income tax return.

-Remember that your self employment work has to be conducted with a “reasonable degree of regularity” to be considered a business rather than a hobby.
-If your work is considered a hobby, you will not be able to take full advantage of the deductions listed below.

-If you have doubts about whether your work is actually a business, talk to an experienced accountant.

-As a general rule, if you don’t show profit for at least three out of five consecutive years, the IRS can decide that your work is a hobby if they are not otherwise convinced you are operating a legitimate business.

-> The IRS is doing a great job of catching up with the gig economy and, as recently as 2019, has created a [gig economy knowledge center](https://www.irs.gov/businessces/gig-economy-tax-center).

  There are two main deductions.
 The <b>standard deduction</b> and the <b>itemized deduction</b>.
 You can only choose one of these deductions.

  So, taking a standard deduction will exempt you from the itemized deductions listed below, but not from the [qualified business deduction](https://www.nerdwallet.com/article/taxes/qualified-business-income-deduction).